JimSeker/saveData/README.md

 `SupportPerferenceDemo` (java) uses the androidx preferences fragments to save user preference data.
 This is a translation of the PerferenceDemo to the newer androidx versions.

 `SupportPerferenceDemo_kt` (kotlin) uses the androidx preferences fragments to save user preference data.
 This is a translation of the PerferenceDemo to the newer androidx versions.

+`SupportPerference2Demo` (java) uses the androidx preferences fragments, while it uses the same preferences.xml it uses the newer methods for summaries and avoids a lot of extra coded that is necessary in SupportPerferenceDemo.

+`SupportPerference2Demo_kt` (kotlin) uses the androidx preferences fragments, while it uses the same preferences.xml it uses the newer methods for summaries and avoids a lot of extra coded that is necessary in SupportPerferenceDemo.

 ---